BananaAcid/imapbox/README.md

 > - Argument to show a version
 > - Accounts can be specified as DSN, provided in the config and _multiple times_ in CLI
 > - A commandline helper to create a DSN
-> - Changed error handling to behave like a common CLI tool, errors are logged to error pipe
+> - Changed error handling to behave like a common CLI tool, errors are logged to error pipe and can be redirected to a file
 > - Added inbuild email search option with optional json output
 > - Modernized the docker files
 > - Added documentation about how to use docker, adding metadata from subfolders to elasticsearch, building binaries and more, info on how to run the python script locally
 > - Reconnecting to mail boxes
 > - Defining folders to exclude
-> - Errors are real errors and can be piped to an error file
 > - Huge folders support
 > - icloud emails support
 > - Folder name IMAP-UTF-7 decoding (umlauts and more work)
-> - PDFs with images and PDFs for text only emails
+> - PDFs includes images and PDFs for text only emails

 ## Quick use, using the released binary